gc-victor/query/docs/src/docs/server/runtime.md

+# JavaScript Runtime

+Query's runtime is a JavaScript runtime that allows you to run your JavaScript code in a serverless like environment in Rust.
+It is based on [QuickJS](https://bellard.org/quickjs/) JavaScript engine and uses [rquickjs](https://github.com/DelSkayn/rquickjs) for bindings between Rust and the Quickjs JavaScript engine.
+It supports the ES2023 specification, including modules, asynchronous generators, proxies, and BigInt.
+It optionally supports mathematical extensions such as big decimal floating point numbers (BigDecimal), big binary floating point numbers (BigFloat), and operator overloading.

-# Runtime Compatibility
+## Runtime Compatibility

 This package provides a compatibility layer for the runtime.
 It is based on the [unjs/runtime-compat](https://github.com/unjs/runtime-compat) package.

-## Query Runtime

-It is based on [QuickJS](https://bellard.org/quickjs/) JavaScript engine and uses [rquickjs](https://github.com/DelSkayn/rquickjs) for bindings between Rust and the quickjs javascript engine.
-It supports the ES2020 specification, including modules, asynchronous generators, proxies, and BigInt.
-It optionally supports mathematical extensions such as big decimal floating point numbers (BigDecimal), big binary floating point numbers (BigFloat), and operator overloading.

 ### WinterCG APIs